ahmed19940121/grid-tron-/README.md

 Drag to orbit, scroll to zoom.
 Best watched during the morning ramp (05:30–08:00 UK) when demand climbs and the solar bikes join the road.

-## 🧠 Why this exists

-I’ve spent nine years working in UK energy commercials — PPAs, grid connections, imbalance, the lot.
-The numbers in FUELINST are ones I’ve worked with for years in spreadsheets and settlement runs.
-This is what they look like when you let them drive.

-Built in one evening with **Claude Fable 5** (Anthropic).
-The code was the easy part — knowing what the grid data means is the moat.

 ## 👤 Author